 Stress is a common factor to be explored and supported by anyone who is suffering from chronic illness.
 The stress response aka the “fight, flight or freeze” response is activated anytime that we feel threatened, physically, mentally, or emotionally.

-Supporting the vagus nerve can help to counteract, or balance, the stress response, because the vagus nerve, when activated, activates the rest, digest, repair and detox, or parasympathetic part of the autonomic nervous system, to enable the body to rebalance and recover from the stressful encounter.
+Supporting the vagus nerve can help to counteract, or balance, the stress response, because the vagus nerve, when activated, triggers the states of rest, digest, repair and detox.
+This is the parasympathetic part of the autonomic nervous system, which enables the body to rebalance and recover from the stressful encounter.

-It gets its name from the Latin word “wandering”, meaning it literally wanders around the body attaching to the main organs, beginning at the base of the brain, dividing into two, it travels behind each ear, over the mastoid bone (the bone just behind the ear) and runs across the chest and down into the abdomen, with connections to the larynx, trachea, bronchi, lungs, heart, liver, gallbladder, stomach, pancreas, kidneys, reproductive organs, and small and large intestines.
+It gets its name from the Latin word “wandering”.
+The nerve literally wanders around the body attaching to the main organs, beginning at the base of the brain, it travels behind each ear, over the mastoid bone (the bone just behind the ear) and runs across the chest and down into the abdomen, with connections to the larynx, trachea, bronchi, lungs, heart, liver, gallbladder, stomach, pancreas, kidneys, reproductive organs, and small and large intestines.

 Factors that can damage the vagus nerve